Canon EOS 77D Review – A more affordable body we put to the test

 Image quality

-The Canon EOS 77D produces results in our test scene that are almost identical to those of the more expensive EOS 80D as well as the EOS M5 (which you can read more about here); this isn’t surprising as all three cameras share what is likely the same sensor, and even though the M5 and 77D both have newer Digic 7 processors compared to the 80D’s older Digic 6, there does not appear to be any significant impact on image quality.
+The Canon EOS 77D produces results in our test scene that are almost identical to those of the more expensive EOS 80D as well as the EOS M5 (which you can read more about here); this isn’t surprising as all three cameras share what is likely the same sensor, and even though the Canon M5 and Canon 77D both have newer Digic 7 processors compared to the 80D’s older Digic 6, there does not appear to be any significant impact on image quality.

 The higher ISO values result in a loss of clarity in areas of low contrast while leaving lots of noise behind.
-Raw noise performance is just somewhat inferior to that of the D7200 and the a6300.
-Even though it captures a reasonably decent amount of detail, the Canon EOS 77D displays less moiré than the Sony (exactly like the Canon EOS 80D), which suggests that it has an anti-aliasing filter.
+Raw noise performance is inferior to that of the D7200 and the a6300.
+Even though it captures a reasonably decent amount of detail, the Canon EOS 77D displays less moiré than the Sony (precisely like the Canon EOS 80D), which suggests that it has an anti-aliasing filter.

-The Canon EOS 77D produces results in our test scene that are almost identical to those of the more expensive EOS 80D as well as the EOS M5 (which you can read more about here); this isn’t surprising as all three cameras share what is likely the same sensor, and even though the M5 and 77D both have newer Digic 7 processors compared to the 80D’s older Digic 6, there does not appear to be any significant impact on image quality.
+The Canon 77D produces results in our test scene that are almost identical to those of the more expensive 80D as well as the EOS M5 (which you can read more about here); this isn’t surprising as all three cameras share what is likely the same sensor, and even though the Canon M5 and Canon 77D both have newer Digic 7 processors compared to the 80D’s older Digic 6, there does not appear to be any significant impact on image quality.

 The higher ISO values result in a loss of clarity in areas of low contrast while leaving lots of noise behind.
-Raw noise performance is just somewhat inferior to that of the D7200 and the a6300.
-Even though it captures a reasonably decent amount of detail, the Canon EOS 77D displays less moiré than the Sony (exactly like the Canon EOS 80D), which suggests that it has an anti-aliasing filter.
+Raw noise performance is inferior to that of the D7200 and the a6300.
+Even though it captures a reasonably decent amount of detail, the Canon EOS 77D displays less moiré than the Sony (precisely like the Canon EOS 80D), which suggests that it has an anti-aliasing filter.

 It is important to note that when shooting in the real world, you may find that one of the packed kit lenses for the EOS 77D does not satisfy your needs.
-The EF-S 18-135mm F3.5-5.6 IS USM has a respectable reach, excellent build quality, and blazing-fast AF; nonetheless, our sample suffered from general softness over the entire zoom range.
+The EF-S 18-135mm F3.5-5.6 IS USM has a respectable reach, excellent build quality, and blazing-fast AF; our sample suffered from general softness over the entire zoom range.
 Although the 18-135mm will continue to be a good option for video, we discovered that the EF-S 24mm F2.8 STM was a far more satisfying partner for the 77D.

 Video